libdither/libdither/research/dither/consensus/consensus-algorithms.md

      - Network
    - Cons
      - Potential loss of ownership of funds if enough nodes in a certain area go down (mitigated by distributing funds or slower, backup consensus algorithm)
-     - Its a work in progress.
+     - It's a work in progress.